WHAT IS TRADITIONAL CHINESE MEDICINE?

 WHAT TYPE OF TRAINING DO YOU HAVE?

 Emily Liburdi Dipl.
 OM, MSTOM, R. Ac. has a four year Bachelor of Science Degree from Wayne State and an additional four year Master’s Degree in Traditional Chinese Medicine.
 She graduated from the highly accredited program at Pacific College of Oriental Medicine in Chicago, Illinois.
 After thousands of hours of extensive training and internship and successfully passing national competency board exams, she received a Master’s Degree in both Chinese Medicine and Herbal Medicine.
 Most people are surprised to learn that to be NCCAOM Board Certified and a Registered Acupuncturist one must undergo several years of schooling, similarly to the amount of schooling a western doctor has undergone.
 Acupuncture is not only an art but theory of medicine.
 This theory is different than western medicine.
 Traditional Chinese Medicine does not focus on the symptom, but rather the individual as a whole with all parts being interconnected.
 It takes education along with years of experience to hone the skill.
 Emily has provided thousands of treatments to patients in all areas of health.
-It is in the patient’s best interest to be sure your acupuncturist has undergone extensive education and training.
+Unfortunately, Michigan is behind in holistic and acupuncture progression and protection.
+This means many can take a weekend course and perform needling.
+It is in the patient’s best interest to be sure your acupuncturist has undergone extensive education and training and is certified through the NCCAOM, the gold standard of strict educational requirements.

 HOW MANY TREATMENTS WILL I NEED?